Who was John J. Abel?

 And so on.

-We have Abel numbers for over 5000 individuals.
-You can search our list by Abel Number or alphabetically by last name .
+We have Abel numbers for over 8458 individuals as of 5/31/2019.
+You can search our list by Abel Number or alphabetically by last name.
 If your name is not on the list and you recognize the name of someone you have published with, please send that reference to David Bylund so it can be included in our database and when this table is updated online, your name and Abel number will be there!
-You can pick up you Abel Number button at EB '10 by coming to the ASPET booth or office.

 What is an Abel Number Button?